oliverlabi/HorseRacing/README.md

 ### Steps:
 1. Node.js and MongoDB community server installed
-2. Clone the production branch to your local folder
+2. Clone the main branch to your local folder
 3. Open command prompt
-4. Navigate to the root folder and use command ```npm install```
+4. Navigate to the backend-node/src folder and use command ```npm install```
 5. Start the backend with ```node index.js```
 6. Open another command prompt
 7. Navigate to the frontend folder and use command ```npm install```